How To Re-Engineer Your About Page For More Sales

 - What annoys them about your type of business?

-Once you’re clear on the answers you can highlights the issues then show them why you are different to your competitors.
+Once you’re clear on the answers you can highlights the issues then show them why you are different from your competitors.

 3. Offer Conceptual Solutions